prrao87/kuzudb-study/README.md

 ### Query performance benchmark

+The full benchmark numbers are in the `README.md` pages for respective directories for `neo4j` and `kuzudb`, with the high-level summary shown below.

+#### Notes on benchmark timing

-The full benchmark numbers are in the `README.md` pages for respective directories for `neo4j` and `kuzudb`.
-The benchmarks are run via the `pytest-benchmark` library directly from each directory for the queries on either DB.
+The benchmarks are run via the `pytest-benchmark` library directly from each directory for the queries on either DB. `pytest-benchmark`, which is built on top of `pytest`, attaches each set of runs to a timer.
+It uses the Python time module's [`time.perfcounter`](https://docs.python.org/3/library/time.html#time.perf_counter), which has a resolution of 500 ns, smaller than the run time of the fastest query in this dataset.

+* 5 warmup runs are done to prime the byte code compilation in all parts of the code prior to measuring the runtimes
+* Each query is run a **minimum of 5 times**, so the run times are reported in the tables below as the **average over a minimum of 5 rounds**, and as many as 80-90 rounds.
+  * Long-running queries run at least that many times.
+  * Short-running queries (of the order of milliseconds) will run as many times as fits into a period of 1 second, so the fastest queries run more than **80** times.
+* Python's own GC overhead can obscure true run times, so it's disabled for the runtime computation

+See the [`pytest-benchmark` docs](https://pytest-benchmark.readthedocs.io/en/latest/calibration.html) to see how they calibrate their timer and group the rounds.

 #### Neo4j vs. Kùzu single-threaded

-The following table shows the average run times for each query, and the speedup factor of Kùzu over Neo4j when Kùzu is **limited to execute queries on a single thread**.
+The following table shows the run times for each query (averaged over the number of rounds run, guaranteed to be a minimum of 5 runs) and the speedup factor of Kùzu over Neo4j when Kùzu is **limited to execute queries on a single thread**.

 Query | Neo4j (sec) | Kùzu (sec) | Speedup factor
 --- | ---: | ---: | ---: